-PRDOH requested to use up to \$115 million for this activity.
-84 FR 4836 published on February 19, 2019 limited the amount of funding currently available for this program to a total of \$25 million.
+&lt;sup>181 PRDOH requested to use up to \$115 million for this activity.
+84 FR 4836 published on February 19, 2019, limited the amount of funding currently available for this program to a total of \$25 million.

-ECONOMIC DEVELOPMENT INVESTMENT PORTFOLIO FOR GROWTH PROGRAM PROGRAM TOTAL ADMINISTERING ENTITY NATIONAL OBJECTIVE \$800,000,000 PRDOH LMI, UN, SB 15% LMI GOAL MAX AWARD START- END DATE ELIGIBLE AREA \$800,000,000 \$50,000,000 DURATION OF GRANT PUERTO RICO
+ECONOMIC DEVELOPMENT INVESTMENT PORTFOLIO FOR GROWTH PROGRAM PROGRAM TOTAL \$800,000,000 ADMINISTERING ENTITY PROOH AND PUERTO RICO CONVENTION CENTER DISTRICT AUTHORITY (PRCCDA) (PILOT PROJECT) NATIONAL OBJECTIVE LMI, UN, SB 15% LMI GOAL MAX AWARD \$50,000,000 START- END DATE DURATION OF GRANT ELIGIBLE AREA PUERTO RICO

 Prior to the hurricanes, the economy of Puerto Rico had been experiencing a period of decline involving disinvestment in businesses, business closures, and outmigration of workers in all sectors.
-Hurricanes Irma and María compounded these economic challenges significantly and created a new set of serious inhibitors to encouraging investment and economic expansion.
+Hurricanes Irma and María compounded these economic challenges significantly and created a new set of serious inhibitors to investment and economic expansion.